Beef and Bacon Casserole

 - Preheat your oven to 325 degrees Fahrenheit.

 - In a large casserole dish, add the beef and onion mixture.
 Next, add the frozen vegetables, covering the meat completely.
 Spoon the mashed potatoes on top of the vegetables and smooth with a butter knife.

 - Sprinkle with fresh ground pepper and paprika.

 - Add the cooked bacon and top with the grated cheese.

-- Place in the oven and cook for 45 minutes to 1 hour.
+- Place it in the oven and cook for 45 minutes to 1 hour.